cg-tuwien/multistream/README.md

 #### Adding new Scenes
 To add a new scene, two files need to be created: a HTML file in the `/scenes` directory following the naming scheme and a corresponding `startSceneName.js` file in the `/src` directory.
+The new scene must also be registered in the `index.json` file by adding it to the `scenes` object there.
 After creating a new scene the OBS scene collection hast to be re-compiled.
 To do so either run:

 ```shell